-If you have a high arch foot, you’re also more likely to experience hammertoes, ankle instability, and calluses.
-At Ankle & Foot Doctors of New Jersey, serving people of all ages in Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit, New Jersey, Jay Bhuta, DPM, and the team specialize in the diagnosis and treatment of high arches.
+If you have a high arch feet, you’re also more likely to experience hammertoes, ankle instability, and calluses.
+At Ankle & Foot Doctors of New Jersey, serving people of all ages in Millburn, Livingston, Union, Springfield, Westfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit, New Jersey, Jay Bhuta, DPM, and the team specialize in the diagnosis and treatment of high arches.
 Using safe, effective treatments, they can minimize pain and restore your mobility.
 To receive care for a high arch foot, call the office or book online today.

 Arches are the slightly curved areas of skin, muscle, and soft tissue that run from your heels to the balls of your feet.
 They help you maintain balance and encourage mobility.